anushkad2611/Credit-Card-Default-Prediction/README.md

 *
 **Handling Class Imbalance**

-Since default cases constitute a minority of the dataset, SMOTETomek was employed on the training data to enhance the model’s ability to learn from the minority class.
+Since default cases constitute a minority of the dataset, SMOTET was employed on the training data to enhance the model’s ability to learn from the minority class.

 **Machine Learning Models**